 - The University recognises and values the concept of academic freedom, as that concept is defined in section 161 of the Education Act 1989.

-- Responsibility for the management of the University's relationship with the media rests with the Director of Marketing and Communications.
+- Responsibility for the management of the University's relationship with the media rests with the Director of Communications and Strategic Engagement.

 - Where they apply, confidentiality and privacy must be respected.